 - Court Involvement.
-MHAs successfully advocated to avoid or shorten pre-trial detention, avoid arraignment on delinquency charges, reduce sentences, and provide treatment instead of detention among the 36% of youth with delinquency involvement during the MHA appointment. - Family Functioning.
-Statistically significant improvements in parent stress, parent-reported overall youth mental health, parent-perceived conflict with the youth, and parent-reported youth total difficulties and the impact of the youth's difficulties on the youth and family were observed based on measures administered at baseline and follow-up interviews with youth and families.
-A strong signal of improvement was found in four additional areas: parental depression, youth-perceived conflict with parent or guardian, overall parent mental health, and the youth-rated impact of youth's difficulties. - Mental Health Service Use.
+MHAs successfully advocated to avoid or shorten pre-trial detention, avoid arraignment on delinquency charges, reduce sentences, and provide treatment instead of detention among the 34% of youth with delinquency involvement during the MHA appointment. - Family Functioning.
+Statistically significant improvements in parent stress, parent-reported overall youth mental health, parent and youth conflict, parent-reported youth total difficulties and the impact of the youth's difficulties on the youth and family, parental depression, and overall parent mental health were observed based on measures administered during baseline and follow-up interviews with youth and families.
+A strong signal of improvement was found on the youth-rated impact of the youth's difficulties. - Mental Health Service Use.
 Statistically significant reductions were found in use of emergency mental health services and hospitalizations. - In-depth case examples for youth identified critical points of intervention and the work of MHAs.